Home Compare SNOW vs TEAM

 Snowflake vs Atlassian: Which Stock Looks Stronger in 2026?

 Atlassian leads structurally, with valuation as the clearest single gap between the two profiles.
 Snowflake still has the edge on stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Snowflake, which does not confirm the structural lead.
+In the market, Snowflake carries the stronger setup — intact trend against Atlassian's broken trend.
 That leaves a split case: the structural lead stays with Atlassian, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.